jogrill/SyncOrSink/README.md

 ## Abstract

 Attackers and defenders are in a constant race – while defenders must secure everything, attackers only need to exploit a single vulnerability.
 For organizations, having effective cybersecurity processes and playbooks is crucial.
 But how can they be sure they are truly prepared?
-To guide them, we analyze more than one hundred and fifty thousand (159,301) documented vulnerabilities, identifying the attack techniques commonly used by adversaries.
-We also examine and map 777 cybersecurity playbooks to highlight the defensive techniques most frequently recommended by Security Orchestration, Automation, and Response (SOAR) vendors.
-By aligning these two perspectives, we offer a comparison between attackers’ and defenders’ tactics.
-Our findings reveal that techniques like Exploitation for Client Execution, Endpoint Denial of Service, and Exploit Public-Facing Application dominate the vulnerability landscape, while cybersecurity playbooks tend to focus on techniques like Identifier Reputation Analysis, Identifier Activity Analysis, and Operational Risk Assessment, which can not cover attacker’s behavior sufficiently.
-This misalignment has significant implications: Organizations should adjust their defense strategies to align with our proposed playbook use cases, while SOAR vendors need to broaden their playbook offerings to guide organizations in edge cases.
+To guide them, we analyze more than one hundred and seventy thousand (172,351) documented vulnerabilities, identifying the attack tactics and techniques commonly used by adversaries.
+We also examine and map 1,362 cybersecurity playbooks to highlight the defensive tactics and techniques most frequently recommended by Security Orchestration, Automation, and Response (SOAR) vendors.
+By aligning these two perspectives, we offer a comparison between attackers’ and defenders’ capabilities.
+Our findings reveal that tactics like Execution, Defense Evasion, and Impact dominate the vulnerability landscape.
+Cybersecurity playbooks focus heavily on attacker detection while missing opportunities in defensive tactics like hardening systems or deceiving attackers, and also neglecting key defensive techniques to effectively counter observed attacker behavior.
+This misalignment has significant implications: Organizations should adjust their defense strategies to align with our proposed playbook use cases, while SOAR vendors need to broaden their playbook offerings to guide organizations.
 As it stands, defenders remain closer to sinking than staying in sync.

 ### Usage